-There's been a huge furore for some years now regarding how universities and institutes in India fare in "international rankings".
-I'm not quite sure, however, that we have taken a step back and consolidated our views on what these rankings mean for us and to what extent, if any, should we be participating in this "global race".
+The above has, perhaps understandably so, spawned a huge furore for some years now regarding how universities and institutes in India fare in international rankings.
+I'm not quite sure, however, that we have taken a step back and consolidated our views on what these rankings mean for us and what might be the best way forward to realizing our ambition of being second to none.
 This is an extremely important discussion to have in my opinion as it will set in place policies and priorities that have long term implications.
 The very direction we take in terms of the academic goals we pursue, the nature of research and development activity we encourage, the questions we ask and our methods and directions of inquiry, the training we impart to our students, the kind of opportunities we create for our graduates at the bachelors, masters and doctoral levels: everything depends on the academic agendas we embark on.
 And if our entire academic agenda must get decided by a quest to be number one in some system of evaluation, we need to at least make this choice consciously.
 Perhaps we choose to be evaluated by a system that already exists (and in the process shape ourselves after that).
-Or perhaps we take our own independent decision on both the long term goals we set for ourselves and the benchmarks we need to cross in the short and middle terms to ensure that we are actually making progress towards achieving them.
+Or perhaps we take our own independent decision on both, the long term goals we set for ourselves, and the benchmarks we need to cross in the short and middle terms to ensure that we are actually making progress towards achieving them.
 Either which way, these choices and decisions need to be made with as much clarity of thought as possible.

 I suppose one can view the overall debate from different directions.
 Two extremes that come to my mind are: (1) Let's not worry about getting ranked in any manner whatsoever by anyone at all and (2) Let's simply adopt and mould ourselves after systems that have evolved in other parts of the world and have been shaped by priorities and agendas that may be different from ours.
 Both these extremes do not hit the mark in my opinion.
 The former, while carrying an idealistic notion of complete self reliance, can basically make us lazy while justifying our ineptitude, inefficiency and lethargy by projecting ourselves as having taken an elevated standpoint that is not completely sincere.
 The latter, on the other hand, is akin to giving away our steering wheel to someone else instead of putting our own minds to challenges that face us and thinking for ourselves.
 That is being inept and lazy too.